StamusNetworks/suricata-4-analysts/source/file-analysis.rst

 file.data keywords
 ------------------

 The `file.data` keyword matches on the content of the file, so it can be used to do an analysis of the content of the transferred file with the inspection capability of Suricata.
-This keyword is aliased to `file_data` (which is used in a lot of available signatures as it is the original name). `file.data` is a sticky buffer so it will trigger the matching on the file content for all subsequent match keywords.
+This keyword is aliased to `file_data` (which is used in a lot of available signatures as it is the original name).
+The keyword alias `file.data` is a sticky buffer, so it will trigger matching on the file content for all subsequent match keywords.

-Let's take an example with the following signature from Emerging Threats ruleset:
+Let's take an example with the following signature from the Emerging Threats ruleset:

 .. code-block::